You’ll never walk alone at Lone Star State firm Jackson Walker, where “partners trust you and push you out of your comfort zone."

 The first stage: recruitment on and off campus

-OCIs are conducted by hiring partners and attorneys from local recruiting committees.
+OCIs are conducted by attorneys in practice areas that have a summer associate hiring need.
 During the OCI interview, JW interviewers ask questions to “learn more about the candidate’s background and experience” to figure out whether what they are looking for in a firm “is consistent with what JW offers.”

 Top tips for this stage:

-“Learn about our firm and the interviewers in advance of the interview so you can ask informed questions that demonstrate your interest in our firm.” – Jonathan Neerman, hiring partner
+“Learn about our firm and the interviewers in advance of the interview so you can ask informed questions that demonstrate your interest in our firm.” – Jonathan Neerman, firm-wide hiring partner.

 Callbacks

-Candidates that impress at OCI get invited back for an interview with partners and associates from the recruiting committee.
-This usually includes six-to-eight attorneys from the practice areas that the candidate has expressed an interest.
-During callback, the questioning is to “to see whether the candidate possesses the core qualities that JW finds lead to success at our firm.”
+Candidates that impress at OCI get invited back for an interview with partners and associates in the office.
+This usually includes six-to-eight attorneys from the practice areas that the candidate has expressed an interest in.
+During callback, the questioning is “to see whether the candidate possesses the core qualities that JW finds lead to success at our firm.”
 These qualities include “a strong work ethic, leadership capabilities, a strong academic record and self-motivation.”
-Candidates should again arrive “prepared to ask questions and provide answers that show particular interest in the firm and the interviewers,” with a focus on career longevity
+Candidates should again arrive “prepared to ask questions and provide answers that show particular interest in the firm and the interviewers,” with a focus on career longevity.

 Top tips for this stage: